In the beginning …

 It would be two years before a public telephone could be installed and was then dependent on population needs.
-They opted for a coin operated one instead.
+A coin operated one was adopted instead.

-These interesting Minutes of this dedicated Apex managed committee ceased on the 18th February 1981, when it appears they were negotiating with the newly created Geegeelup Village Incorporated to discuss the handover of these first Aged Care Units and all assets to the new organisation.
+The Minutes of this dedicated Apex managed committee ceased on the 18th February 1981, when it appears they were negotiating with the newly created Geegeelup Village Incorporated to discuss the handover of the first Aged Care Units and all assets to the new organisation.

 These same community Visionaries 2019: